This list of questions was last reviewed on March 15, 2022.

-How will face covering requirements be enforced in my classroom? (added Aug.
-26, 2021)
+How will face covering requirements be enforced in my classroom? (reviewed March 15, 2022)

 Instructional faculty should make sure that the NEIU COVID-19 Interim Policy is clear: “Masking indoors is currently required.
 Students, faculty, and staff and the general public must wear a face mask or face covering when visiting University locations and in public spaces including classrooms.”
 Instructional faculty should consider putting this policy language in their syllabus.
 Instructors and staff can work with Facilities Management to ensure clear signage is posted in their instructional areas.

 What can instructors do when a student is not wearing a face covering or improperly wearing it?
 What if a student forgets to wear a mask in the classroom?
-What if a student refuses to wear a face covering in class? (added Aug.
-26, 2021)
+What if a student refuses to wear a face covering in class? (reviewed March 15, 2022)